phoenixframework/phoenix/guides/request_lifecycle.md

   * view - the view handles the structured data from the controller and converts it to a presentation to be shown to users.
 Views are often named after the content format they are rendering.

 Let's do a quick recap on how the last three components work together by adding another page.
+This time, we will use some additional features, such as layout components and content interpolation.

 ## Another new page